jholleran/calvingcamerareviews/products/short-range-ip-calving-camera-system.md

 rating: 4.4
 text-color: gray
 nav-color: gray
-description: IP Calving Camera System with Pan/Tilt & Zoom functionality.
+description: IP Done Calving Camera System with Pan/Tilt & Zoom functionality.
 View large areas of your cattle shed with the single camera.
-Ideal when there is not a large distance from house to the shed.
+This system is wired back to the house with an ethernet cable.

 images:
    - title: IP Camera with Pan\Tilt & Zoom functionality.